-Similar option extends to apps that have access to photos, videos, and audio.
+Similar options extend to apps that have access to photos, videos, and audio.
 So you’ll receive a prompt when you try to share files through such apps and you can restrict the permission accordingly.

 Also, when an app uses your location data, microphone, or camera, you’ll see an icon for that in the notification bar.
 It’ll tell you which app is using a particular sensor.

-There will also be new dedicated Privacy Page in the Settings menu.
+There will also be a new dedicated Privacy Page on the Settings menu.
 It shows the exact number of apps that are accessing your contacts, SMS, and other sensitive information.

 Android Q includes support for the latest foldable phone form factor.
 For foldable devices, the Android 10 will preserve the app state as you switch between multiple displays or open up an existing display.